khiron/testscriv/docs/milestones.md

 Richard
 : plug-in draft architecture
 : 3 sample plug-in trivial projects for input/algorithm/output plugs
+: Sample harness for verifying a plug-in

 section IQTree
 Minh
 : Convert `IQ-TREE` to a `click` based CLI
 : Modify the `IQ-TREE` build process to produce binaries using `scipy-build` and `shiv`.
-Richard
-: Sample harness for verifying a plug-in

 section Graphbin